vitalets/playwright-bdd/README.md

 </details>

 #### Phase 2: Run generated tests with Playwright runner
 Playwright runner grabs generated tests from `.features-gen` and executes them as usual.
-For each test `playwright-bdd` creates Playwright-powered Cucumber World and passes it to step definitions.
-This allows to use Playwright objects (e.g. `page`) in Cucumber steps:
+For each test `playwright-bdd` provides Cucumber World with injected Playwright fixtures (`page`, `browser`, etc).
+It allows to write step definitions using Playwright API:

 <details>
 <summary>Example of step definition</summary>